MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 Attempts to install updates for specified components of your robot.

+{{box op="start" cssClass="boxed tipBox"}}
-**Note:** Only use this command when a system update fails to update every component of your robot.
+**Tip:** Only use this command when a system update fails to update every component of your robot.
 Always attempt a full system update before using this command.
 The version numbers for individual components are returned by the `GetDeviceInformation` command.
-You can make sure individual components are up-to-date by comparing these version numbers to the most recent release notes on the [Misty Community](https://community.mistyrobotics.com/) site.
+You can make sure individual components are up-to-date by comparing these version numbers to the current release on the [System Updates](../../../misty-ii/robot/system-updates) page.
+{{box op="end"}}

 Endpoint: POST &lt;robot-ip-address&gt;/api/system/update/component

 Parameters

 - Components (array) - A list of strings indicating the specific components to update.
 Use `"MC"` to update the motor controller firmware, `"RT"` to update the real-time controller firmware, and `"SensoryServices"` to update the Sensory Services application.
 Updates to the Sensory Services application include firmware updates for the Occipital Structure Core depth sensor.
 - OverrideBatteryCheck (boolean) - Optional.
 Whether to override the default battery level check when attempting to perform a targeted update.